Themaister/pyrofling/README.md

 # PyroFling

-PyroFling is a simple solution for capturing Vulkan applications and broadcast video and audio to streaming platforms using FFmpeg.
+PyroFling is a simple solution for capturing Vulkan applications and broadcast video and audio to streaming platforms using FFmpeg, PyroEnc and PyroWave.
 The recording itself is implemented as a separate process which acts like a very basic compositor.

-The end-goal is to use Vulkan video encoding to get hardware accelerated encode.
-For now, x264 is used.

 ## Building